Slender Object Detection: Diagnoses and Improvements: Improving Slender Object Detection

 \section{Improving Slender Object Detection}

-From Sec~\ref{component-inspectino}, we reveal the critical components that maintain advantages in detecting slender objects: center prior from FCOS and supervised feature adaption from RepPoints.
-On the other hand, inspections also reveal ambiguities in understanding the effects of these modules.
-First, the supervised feature adaption is composed of an intermediate localization stage that accordingly constrains the offsets of DCN.
-Since it refines the feature and also serves as the basis of the final prediction, the necessity is ambiguous.
-Second, the center prior is observed less effective on slender objects, indicating the need for an alternative.
-In this section, we address these issues by delving their properties in depth.
+\New In Sec~\ref{component-inspectino}, we dispute the conjecture that assumes anchors or box representations are central and recognize that feature adaptation lead to improvements of slender object detection.
+On the other hand, inspections also reveal ambiguities in understanding the effects.
+The supervised feature adaptation accordingly constrains the offsets of DCN by exploiting an intermediate localization stage.
+Since the refinement of feature and the basis of the final prediction are coupled in sample points, the necessity is arguable.
+In this section, we first propose a self-adaptation strategy of features that significantly improves the detection accuracy of slender objects and then demonstrate its properties with extensive ablation experiments using our analytical framework. \NewEnd